-The 2014/15 year is the third year of the Long Term Plan 2012-22 (LTP) and the Draft Exceptions Annual Plan 2014/15 (Draft Plan) contains proposals and plans for this coming financial year.
+The 2014/15 year is the third year of the Long Term Plan 2012-22 (LTP) and the Exceptions Annual Plan 2014/15 (Plan) contains plans for the 2014/15 financial year.

-This Draft Plan follows the work plans set out through the LTP for the 2014/15 year on the whole, with a few exceptions.
-The changes proposed are not material and are mostly in response to external drivers which have required a tactical change.
+This Plan follows the direction set out through the LTP for the 2014/15 year on the whole, with a few exceptions.
+The changes are not material and are mostly in response to external drivers which have required a tactical change.

 As has been the case for the past few years, Council is still closely adhering to the principles of financial sustainability and efficient delivery of services.
-This Draft Plan forecasts an average rate increase of 2.9% for all properties in the District, against the original LTP forecast of 7.6% for the 2014/15 financial year.
+This Plan forecasts an average rate increase of 2.9% for all properties in the District, against the original LTP forecast of 7.6% for the 2014/15 financial year.
 This has been made possible by taking advantage of opportunities on various fronts like favourable interest rates, lower insurance premiums and also more efficient service delivery through better delivery options.

 Council's vision for our District is "Creating a better future with vibrant communities and thriving business" and we have been working steadily towards this.
-The new Council, elected in October 2013, has set out some objectives to guide the effort in working for achieving this vision.
+The Council, elected in October 2013, has set out some objectives to guide the effort in working for achieving this vision.
 These objectives are:

 - Create economic development opportunities

 - Continue with essential infrastructure upgrades

 - Further develop community engagement

-- · Drive community connectivity
+- Drive community connectivity

 - Support stakeholder relationships and

-- · Be part of regional leadership
+- Be part of regional leadership